fawwazanvilen/faw-quartz/content/Questions/Questions 2.md

 modified: 2025-08-26
 tags:
   - 2025w12
-  - stub
   - 2025w19
   - 2025w35
 ---
 Hey folks, thanks for \**check notes*\* ... waiting two months for the supposedly weekly series of [[Questions/]] to frame my week.

 This week's I will pose three [Gojek](https://en.wikipedia.org/wiki/Gojek)-adjacent questions.
 Why specifically Gojek?
 Well, though you can pose similar questions in the context of other large successful companies/private endeavors in Indonesia, Gojek represents one of the most successful in recent memories.
 There's this incredible (relative) concentration of talent, capital, and resources, with a culture driven by impact, that solves real problem for millions of people in Southeast Asia ... such that it's often kinda [weird](https://www.readthesequences.com/Noticing-Confusion-Sequence) to see the [founders](https://samoburja.com/gft/) of Gojek not solve the local [civilizational inadequacy](https://equilibriabook.com/an-equilibrium-of-no-free-energy/#:~:text=as%20you%20do.%E2%80%9D-,Adequacy,-%3A%20%E2%80%9COkay%2C%20the%20medical) that exists around them (or at least, not make a public stab at them). À la [J. Storrs Hall](https://press.stripe.com/where-is-my-flying-car), you can explain this seeming inadequacy in at least two ways: a failure of imagination & a failure of nerve.
 Through this week's questions, I want to make an at least marginal improvements at solving the 'imagination' part of the problem.
 So, without further ado, ...

 ![[ojek.jpg]]

-# Q1 - What explains the rituals forming behind gig-driver communities in Indonesia (and elsewhere)?
+# Q1 What explains the rituals forming behind gig-driver communities in Indonesia (and elsewhere)?

 Humans are really good at pattern-matching (communities of them, even more so), and it's been the story of our civilization that we create elaborate stories about how the world works that not only are ruthlessly optimized for fitness but also to satisfy our own [curiosities](https://www.lesswrong.com/posts/YshRbqZHYFoEMqFAu/why-truth), that doesn't always correspond to reality.
 And it seems like a feature of [our times](https://www.overcomingbias.com/p/this-is-the-dream-timehtml) that we have so much [slack](https://www.lesswrong.com/posts/GZSzMqr8hAB2dR8pk/studies-on-slack) in our modern civilization that we are able to live with beliefs that don't really correspond to reality, beliefs that are not straightly fitness enhancing.